-There is no requirement to have studied Sociology before starting A-Level Sociology, but an interest in society and issues affecting it is important, as is some awareness of the key issues affecting UK society at present.
+There is no requirement to have studied sociology before starting A-Level, but an interest in society and issues affecting it is important, as is some awareness of the key issues affecting UK society at present.
 An ability to form, write and support a clear and precise argument is essential.

 What should I study with Sociology?

 Sociology complements a very broad range of subjects.
-Having elements of sciences and humanities subjects, it adds a range of skills to many subject combinations, such as Business, Economics, Religious Studies, Politics, History, Psychology and Philosophy.
+Having elements of sciences and humanities subjects, it adds a range of skills to many subject combinations, such as Business, Economics, Religious Studies, Politics, History and Psychology.

 What can I do with A-Level Sociology?